 This was a question that both Tim and I got very used to hearing in the weeks after booking our flights to Kiev.
-The answer for both of us was simple: Chernobyl.
+Although there is plenty to do in the city of Kiev, the answer for both of us was simple: Chernobyl.
 Instead of helping people understand our choice, this answer seemed to baffle them even more.
 For days my ears rang with concerns about our health and whether the exclusion zone was safe.
 As a particularly nervous person and a self-confessed worrywart, these were all questions I had mulled over more than a few times.
 I was satisfied enough by the research I had done and was confident (at least as confident as I could be) that the trip would be not only interesting and educational but that I would also walk out of the exclusion zone alive and kicking.
 To all of those people who have no desire to visit the exclusion zone, allow me to show you what it is like.
 And for all of you as foolhardy as me who are wondering ‘how do I get there?’, there will be something for you too.
 But first, let’s get some background.

 What happened at Chernobyl?

 On 26 April 1986, reactor number 4 at the Chernobyl Power Plant exploded, leading to the worst nuclear accident in the world’s history.
 The effects of the disaster were massive.
 To give you some idea of the scale, the radiation released from Chernobyl was at least 100 times more than both atom bombs dropped in Hiroshima and Nagasaki.
 The surrounding area in Ukraine was completely devastated, including a large part of neighbouring country Belarus.
 In its entirety, the exclusion zone totals around 4,760km².